jcredland/fos/README.md

 -   A custom boot loader
 -   Interrupts
 -   A crude CLI
+-   Kernel threads
+-   ps command

 Next:
--   Kernel threads
+-   some better text formatting, and a non 80x25 interface, or at least a crude implementation of 'more'.  debugging will be easier then.
+-   Synchronisation primitives (std::thread, maybe?)
 -   User processes and threads.
--   Synchronisation primitives (std::thread, maybe?)

 ## Milestones
 Big milestones will be: